signalfx/signalfx-ruby-tracing/README.md

    ```bash
    $ sfx-rb-trace-bootstrap --install-deps rails-instrumentation,redis-instrumentation
    ```
-   For information about instrumentation names, see [Supported libraries](#supported-libraries).
+   For information about instrumentation names, see supported libraries and their current versions in `gem.deps.rb`.
 If you configure Rails instrumentation, it also configures Active Record instrumentation, so you don't need to instrument both.

 ### Manually install the library